 - Acts as a safety valve and vent for grievances

 - Spreads awareness – Information – Education – Communication (IEC)

 - Empowerment and deepening of the democratic principles

 - Helps in policy formulation, legislative functioning and policy implementation.

 - Acts as a feedback mechanism for government

 - Ensures participatory democracy – inclusive growth

-- Pressure groups enhances quality of governance – Debate – Discussion – Deliberation – Dissention (4Ds)
+- Pressure groups enhance the quality of governance – Debate – Discussion – Deliberation – Dissention (4Ds)

-- They serve as a vital intermediary institutions between government and society
+- They serve as vital intermediary institutions between government and society